octagonal/AnthonyMadhvani_Bachelorproef/paper/020_the_example_app.md

 ### Decoupling

-> Decoupling is the process of separating components so that their functionality will be more self contained.
+> Decoupling is the process of separating components so that their functionality will be more self contained. -Anders Dahnielson

 This is arguably the most important metric in code architecture quality.
 Without a decoupled architecture, code will quickly become entangled an extremely difficult to extend.
 It also has a number of important consequences for how easy it is to test code and avoid duplication.